process-engine/iam/README.md

 // Will result in:
 //
 // 1.
 An UnauthorizedError HTTP Status code, if the identity is not logged in at the authority.
 // 2.
-An ForbiddenError HTTP Status code, if the identity does not have the claim.
+A ForbiddenError HTTP Status code, if the identity does not have the given claim.
 // 3.
-Nothing, if the claim and identity matches. iamService.ensureHasClaim(identity, 'allowd_to_read_data');
+Nothing, if the identity has the given claim. iamService.ensureHasClaim(identity, 'allowd_to_read_data');

 // Place protected code here.
 (...)
 ```

+## Usage

+Using IAM is simple.
+You can use `ensureHasClaim` to verify any claim for any identity.

-## Usage of the IAM
+You'll get one of the following results:

-At its core, the IAM implementation is simple; by using the IAM service's
-`ensureHasClaim()` method you will either:

-1. Get an Forbidden Error

-   A 403 will be the most common case for this; it resembles simply, that the
-   identity and the required claim have no association.

 1. Get an Unauthorized Error

-   A 401 will be emitted, if the identity is not known to the authority or the
+   A 401 will be thrown, if the identity is not known to the authority or the
    token is invalid/expired/etc.

+2. Get a Forbidden Error

+   A 403 will be thrown, if the given identity does not have the given claim.

-2. Get Nothing, if the claim and identity match.
+3. Get Nothing, if the identity has the given claim.

-   A 204, which resembles a happy path; if you get to the code behind
+   A 204, which indicates that the identity has the given claim.
-   `iamService.ensureHasClaim()`, you have clearance to perform the
-   desired operations.

 ## Configuration

-The IAM service needs some minor configurations; it needs to know:
+The IamService needs some minor configurations; it needs to know:

 1. Its authority.
 1. The client secret.